 The Graduate School does not require programs to administer preliminary or qualifying examinations.
-However, some doctoral programs require preliminary or qualifying examinations before the comprehensive examination.
+However, some doctoral programs require that preliminary or qualifying examinations be taken prior to the comprehensive examination.
 These types of examinations are intended to provide an early, general assessment of a student's mastery of content and/or conceptual understanding of the research process.
-The structure, duration, review and re-examination policies for qualifying examinations are defined in writing by the program faculty in the graduate program handbook for the respective program.
+The structure, duration, review, and re-examination policies for qualifying examinations are defined in writing by the program faculty in the graduate program handbook for the respective program.